ORNL/cpp-proposals-pub/D1673/blas_interface.md

-* *Constraints:* For all `i` in the domain of `v1` and `v2`, the expressions `result += abs(v(i))*abs(v(i))` and `sqrt(result)` are well formed.  *[Note:* This does not suggest a recommended implementation for floating-point types.
+* *Constraints:* For all `i` in the domain of `v1` and `v2`, the expressions `result += abs(v(i))*abs(v(i))` and `sqrt(result)` are well formed.  *[Note:* This does not imply a recommended implementation for floating-point types.
 See *Remarks* below. --*end note]*